-If you can't stump up enough cash to make a 20 percent downpayment on your nest your lender may require you to buy private mortgage insurance.
+If you can't pull together enough cash to make a 20 percent downpayment on your nest, your lender may require you to buy private mortgage insurance.
 You can eventually eliminate this extra expense as you build up equity in your home.
 However, PMI is often unavoidable on a purchase mortgage even if you think that you have instant equity in the property.

 - Jupiterimages/Comstock/Getty Images

 - What Is the Necessary Down Payment Needed to Avoid Mortgage Insurance?

 - Do I Have to Combine My Home Equity with Mortgage When Refinancing?

 - How to Calculate Equity to Remove PMI

 - What Are the Rules Pertaining to PMI on a Mortgage Loan?